-gl:drawElementsIndirect/3 specifies multiple with indexed geometric primitives few subroutine calls. gl:drawElementsIndirect/3 behaves similarly to gl:drawElementsInstancedBaseVertexBaseInstance/7, execpt that the parameters to gl:drawElementsInstancedBaseVertexBaseInstance/7 are stored in memory at the address given by Indirect.
+gl:drawElementsIndirect/3 specifies multiple indexed geometric primitives with gl:drawElementsIndirect/3 very few subroutine calls. behaves similarly to gl:drawElementsInstancedBaseVertexBaseInstance/7, execpt that the parameters to gl:drawElementsInstancedBaseVertexBaseInstance/7 are stored in memory at the address given by Indirect.